Akhil353/student/_posts/2024-04-17-data-strucutres.md

 ## Lists and Dictionaries
 - In VSCode using Debugger, show a list as extracted from database as Python objects.
   - ![Image 20](/student/images/data-20.png)
-    - Shows all the messages using the GET function as a dictionary (date added, likes, message body, etc.)
+    - Shows all the messages using the GET function as a dictionary (date added, likes, message body, etc.) Function accessed by frontend to display messages to users.
 - In VSCode use Debugger and list, show two distinct example examples of dictionaries, show Keys/Values using debugger.
   - ![Image 21](/student/images/data-21.png)
   - ![Image 22](/student/images/data-22.png)
-    - Shows the information from the GET function as dictionaries in a big list
+    - Shows the information from the GET function as dictionaries in a big list.
+This data can be iterated for the frontend to deal with the data.

 ***

 ## Blog Python API code and use of Postman to request and respond with JSON.
 - In VSCode, show Python API code definition for request and response using GET, POST, UPDATE methods.
 Discuss algorithmic condition used to direct request to appropriate Python method based on request method.
   - ![Image 3](/student/images/data-3.png)
     - Shows POST, GET, and PUT functions in the python API file.
-POST function adds info, GET function returns info from DB, PUT function updates existing data
+POST function adds info, GET function returns info from DB, PUT function updates existing data.
+Frontend uses these functions by using the fetch() function
 - In VSCode, show algorithmic conditions used to validate data on a POST condition.
   - ![Image 4](/student/images/data-4.png)
-    - Uses an algorithmic condition (if message content not missing) to check if data was sent, else return 400 error
+    - Uses an algorithmic condition (if message content not missing) to check if data was sent, else return 400 error.
+Makes sure that an error is not displayed so that all the messages are blank.
 - In Postman, show URL request and Body requirements for GET, POST, and UPDATE methods.
   - ![Image 5](/student/images/data-5.png)
-    - Message, likes, and cookies required for POST request
+    - Message, likes, and cookies required for POST request to make sure the user is authenticated/sent all the data needed for a message
   - ![Image 11](/student/images/data-11.png)
-    - Cookies required for GET request
+    - Cookies required for GET request to make sure only users can see the messages.
   - ![Image 12](/student/images/data-12.png)
     - Message required for update method so the original message can be found
 - In Postman, show the JSON response data for 200 success conditions on GET, POST, and UPDATE methods.